-While the formula for Astrox: Hostile Space Excavation has been done before Astrox somehow manages to take simple mechanics and make them addicting by using a well balanced progression curve once you get past the initial slow start.
-Astrox also has the benefit of extremely low system requirements to make it playable on even the oldest of machines, somehow this is all achieved without too much loss in visual appearance.
+While the formula for Astrox: Hostile Space Excavation has been done before in various open world space titles Astrox somehow manages to take the simple core mechanics and fashion them into an addicting space adventure.
+Primarily this is done through a well balanced progression curve where your actions have appropriate risk and reward with every jump in progress an achievement.
+Secondly, Astrox also has the benefit of extremely low system requirements to make it playable on even the oldest of machines which is a worthy accomplishment for games with open world freedom elements and somehow this is all achieved without too much loss in visual appearance.

-You’ll start your adventure in Astrox: Hostile Space Excavation with a small amount of customisation via name and avatar.
-The majority of customisation is instead saved for the universe you’re about to spawn in which does mean there is some replay value by altering the galaxy parameters for a harder game the second or third time around.
-Options such as the number of star systems, asteroid rarity, starting ship and space stations.
+While you’ll start your adventure in Astrox: Hostile Space Excavation with a small amount of customisation via name and avatar options the majority of customisation is instead saved for the universe you’re about to spawn into.
+This is delivered through the various galaxy parameters that allow you to tweak the difficultly for second and third playthroughs with ease.
+Options include items such as the number of star systems, asteroid rarity, starting ship and space stations.

-With your settings selected you’ll spawn into your own universe as you hunt down asteroid belts to mine for precious resources while also collecting the odd bounty for a pirate kill or hauling goods.
-After a few trips back and forth you’ll have the credits to upgrade your simple little mining vehicle with limited combat capabilities to more powerful ships and thus increase your storage space and pirate hunting capacity.
+With your settings selected you’ll spawn into your own universe as you hunt down asteroid belts to mine for precious resources while also collecting the odd bounty for a pirate kill or hauling goods as a trader.
+After a few trips back and forth you’ll have the credits to upgrade your simple little mining vehicle with limited combat capabilities to more powerful ships and thus increase your storage space and pirate hunting capacity before repeating the cycle again.

-- Set custom settings for your own game universe.
+- Set custom settings for your own game universe to set an appropriate difficultly setting and impact general game flow.

-- Mine asteroids, hunt pirates and haul goods.
+- Mine asteroids, hunt pirates and haul goods for trade to profit and advance your core ship and associated modules.

-- Upgrade your ship and spend skill points to improve your efficiency and power.
+- Earn and spend skill points to improve your efficiency and power across a number of game aspects.

 Review Platform: PC